 Crane on Dalrymple Drive will be used to construct new bridge over City Park Lakes

-BATON ROUGE - A large crane has sat on Dalrymple drive for about a week, but what is it being used for?
+BATON ROUGE - A large crane has been sitting on Dalrymple Drive for about a week, but what is it being used for?

 A DOTD spokesperson says the crane will play a huge role in the I-10 widening project.